danielearwicker/flowerbi/client/packages/flowerbi-react/README.md

 Defines hooks for working with FlowerBI from React applications:

-- `useQuery` - the state of a query and the data it produces
+- `useFlowerBI` - the state of a query and the data it produces
 - `usePageFilters` - a shared set of filters that chart components can interact via

 Also some components: